 Thirdly — if you meet the requirements for a Highly Skilled Professional Visa, you can apply for a Change of Status of Residence to a Highly Skilled Professional Visa.
 Highly Skilled Professional Visa status allows you to have permanent residence in Japan.

 In concluding, for those in another visa status other than a Business Manager Visa, you must first register the corporation.
 Then you must obtain a status of Residence in Japan to start the business.

 1.b Foreign Nationals Who Do Not Have Japanese Visa

 If you do not have a Japanese visa, you can apply for Business Manager Visa from your home country.

-Business Manage Visa sometimes it is called Japanese Investor Visa is introduced to make easier for a foreigner to make necessary preparations to start a business in Japan.
+Business Manage Visa, sometimes called a Japanese Investor Visa, is introduced to make it easier for a foreigner to make necessary preparations to start a business in Japan.

 If your application for Business Manager Visa is successful, you will obtain a resident card.
-After obtaining a resident card, it will be more convenient for you to secure an office space as well as open a bank account.
+After getting a resident card, it will be more convenient for you to secure office space and open a bank account.